KMontero606/Election_Analysis/README.md

 - Which candidate won the election, what was their vote count, and what was their percentage of the total votes?
   - The winner of the election was Diana DeGette who received 73.8% of the vote and 272,892 number of votes

-## Election-Audit Summary: In a summary statement, provide a business proposal to the election commission on how this script can be used—with some modifications—for any election.
+## Election-Audit Summary
+This project provided an efficient way of analysing the election results in  .
 Give at least two examples of how this script can be modified to be used for other elections.

+## Resources
+- Data Source: election_results.csv
+- Software: Python 3.10, Visual Studio Code 1.68.1